BijanSN/Copula-Opinion-Pooling-application-on-yield-curves/README.md

 # Copula-Opinion-Pooling-application-on-yield-curves
-A non-parametric extention of the Black-Litterman model applied on US yield curve adapted from A.Meucci
+A non-parametric extention of the Black-Litterman model applied on US yield curve adapted from Meucci, Attilio, Beyond Black-Litterman: Views on Non-Normal Markets (November 2005).
+Available at SSRN: https://ssrn.com/abstract=848407 or http://dx.doi.org/10.2139/ssrn.848407

 # 1. Black-Litterman using copula approach (COP)